 Stained Glass Window Shortbread Cookies

 Directions:

-Slowly beat in flour and salt until fully incorporated.
+- Gradually beat in the flour and salt until just combined.

-Roll the logs into wax paper and refrigerate overnight.
+- Wrap the logs in wax paper and refrigerate overnight.

+Stained Glass Window Shortbread Cookies